frontenddogma/web-development-glossary/manuscript/s.md

 Server-Side Rendering
 : A technique for rendering client-side Single-Page Applications (SPAs) on the server, sending a fully-rendered page to the client.
 SSR is used to manage and alleviate the initial rendering when an app is first requested.

+Service discovery
+: The automatic detection of devices and services offered on a computer network.
+Service discovery aims to reduce the configuration efforts from users.&nbsp;[†](#w-service-discovery)

+Service discovery protocol
+: A network protocol that helps accomplish service discovery.
+Examples for SDPs include the Bluetooth Service Discovery Protocol (SDP), DNS Service Discovery (DNS-SD), and the Dynamic Host Configuration Protocol (DHCP).&nbsp;[†](#w-service-discovery)

 Service Level Agreement
 : A commitment between a service provider and a client.
 Particular aspects of the service—quality, availability, responsibilities—are agreed between the service provider and the service user.
 The most common component of an SLA is that the services should be provided to the customer as agreed upon in the contract.
 As an example, Internet service providers and telcos will commonly include service level agreements within the terms of their contracts with customers to define the level(s) of service being sold in plain language terms.
 In this case the SLA will typically have a technical definition in mean time between failures (MTBF), mean time to repair or mean time to recovery (MTTR); identifying which party is responsible for reporting faults or paying fees; responsibility for various data rates; throughput; jitter; or similar measurable details.&nbsp;[†](#w-sla)